The Dixon House – Currently Closed.

-The George W. Dixon House was built in the early 1830s for Dixon, a merchant tailor who was briefly a town commissioner.
+The George W. Dixon House was built in the early 1830s by Mr. Dixon a merchant tailor who was briefly a town commissioner.
 Dixon purchased the lot the house stands on in 1826.
 It was part of the original Tryon Palace grounds, which had been divided into building lots and sold by the state after the Palace burned in 1798.
 The Dixon lot represented a choice corner location.
 The house stands on its original foundation; it has never been moved.